ekvedaras/redis-gui/contributing.md

 The package manager used to install and link dependencies must be npm v7 or later.

 1. Clone repo
-1. `npm run watch` start electron app in watch mode.
+1. `yarn run watch` start electron app in watch mode.
-1. `npm run compile` build app but for local debugging only.
+1. `yarn run compile` build app but for local debugging only.
-1. `npm run lint` lint your code.
+1. `yarn run lint` lint your code.
-1. `npm run typecheck` Run typescript check.
+1. `yarn run typecheck` Run typescript check.
-1. `npm run test` Run app test.
+1. `yarn run test` Run app test.